Skye Bioscience Photograph

-Looking beyond the horizons of today’s obesity therapeutics with the goal of achieving healthier, sustainable outcomes
+Looking beyond the horizons of today’s obesity therapeutics with the goal of achieving healthier, sustainable outcomes.

-Obesity therapeutics: unmet needs
+Obesity therapeutics: Unmet needs

 Current GLP-1 agonist therapies approved for chronic weight management have proven to be effective by reducing gastric motility and increasing the sense of “fullness,” causing reduced food intake and rapid weight loss.
 However, many patients experience significant gastrointestinal-related disorders such as nausea, diarrhea and vomiting – and, in the worst cases, irreversible paralysis of the stomach, called gastroparesis.
 These therapies appear to result in significant loss of muscle, which could be an issue for physical function, bone density and longevity for patients taking these drugs long-term.
 Patients can also regain lost weight once they stop taking these drugs.
 This suggests that GLP-1 agonists do not modify the underlying metabolic disorders associated with obesity and may not be conducive to achieving sustainable long-term health improvements.
 These results highlight important opportunities to achieve healthier weight loss, potentially through alternative therapeutic mechanisms.